Cooling fans are a must for most of today's computer systems.

 Overheating of the components can cause them to malfunction and eventually become inoperative.

 Because of the advancements in technology, CPUs, hard drives, video cards, etc. have become faster resulting in higher internal system operating temperatures.
-This being the case, it is imperative that additional cooling fans be installed.
+This being the case, it is imperative that additional fans be installed.

 These fans can be in the form of CPU heatsink/fans, video card fans, case fans, hard drive coolers, chipset coolers and even memory coolers.